janul/chapter10-review/chapter10.md

 Fides also calls the OTTO API's--for example when a federation admin approves a new participant, Fides calls the OTTO federation endpoint to make the link.

+This software, a part of the ERASMUS project, has been funded in part by the United States Department of Homeland Security's Science and Technology Directorate.
+The content of this book does not necessarily reflect the position or the policy of the U.S. Government and no official endorsement should be inferred.
+All the code is transparent and free open source.
 Fides and OTTO Node code can be found in Gluu's github repository: https://github.com/GluuFederation/otto-node https://github.com/GluuFederation/erasmus/tree/master/FIDES

 ![Figure 10- : screenshot](./![Figure 10- : screenshot](./fides-federation.png))